dimitrod/dimitrod-web/README.md

 You can GET a single post (if you have the slug) as a JSON-object at:<br>
 ```/api/v1/portfolio-posts/[slug]``` e.g. ```/api/v1/portfolio-posts/erdulator```

-You can send a mail to a proxy-email by using POST at:<br>
+You can send me a mail from a proxy-email by using POST at:<br>
 ```/api/v1/contact/?email=...&subject=...&message=...```
 <br><br>